forta-network/docs/docs/index.md

 The `transaction` property will contain information about the signed transaction message that was sent to the blockchain, such as its `hash`, `nonce`, `gas`, `gasPrice`, `value` of attached ether and any input `data` if calling a function.
 The `r`, `s`, `v` values of the signature are also provided

 The `receipt` property will contain the confirmation of the mined transaction, including data like its `status` (success/failure), `gasUsed` and `transactionIndex`.
 Any logs generated by the transaction are also provided in the `logs` property.
-A convenience function is provided to check for the existence of an event given the event signature in `TransactionEvent.hasEvent`.
+A convenience function is provided to check for the existence of an event given the event signature in `TransactionEvent.filterEvent`.
 An optional `contractAddress` property provides the address if a new contract was created.

 The `traces` property contains detailed trace information about the transaction including any internal contract functions that may have been called.
 This is useful for detecting the use of particular contracts/functions that may not generate event logs.